leilab-isep/m1b_sismd_lb_tr/README.md

 -Xms15g -Xmx15g -XX:+UseParallelGC -Xlog:gc*:gc.log
 ```

-These were my results with 28643 ms:
+These were my results with 28643 using GCeasy tool and Visual VM:

 | Category                       | Metric / Subcategory        | Value                  |
 |--------------------------------|-----------------------------|------------------------|